achunt2143/W-Launcher/README.md

 This is an attemp to create a launcher based on webOS.
 The shortcuts will launch your default applications.

 ## Known bugs
-* App drawer is a little slow to launch on first open
-* When launching an app from the dock, the home button will only take you home if you launch phone or browser.
-Messages and contacts require back button to go home
+* App drawer does not close when home button pressed

 ## Future Tasks
 * Adding the Just Type... functionality